 TL;DR: Ghosting in sales is when a prospect cuts off all communication without explanation or warning.
-And it leaves reps feeling frustrated and in the dark.
-But when a lead stops responding it doesn’t necessarily mean the relationship is over.
-It just means you need to take a step back and reevaluate the situation.
+It leaves reps feeling frustrated and uncertain about next steps.
+When a lead stops responding, the relationship isn't necessarily over.
+Take a step back and assess what changed.

-Maybe the lead ghosted because they got busy with a new project.
-Or maybe they switched jobs.
-Whatever the reason, there’s still hope for you to nurture the relationship and close the deal.
+The lead might have gotten busy with a new project or switched jobs.
+Either way, you can still nurture the relationship and close the deal.
 To help you figure out your next move, we asked sales experts to share the strategies they use to get ghosted prospects back into the pipeline.

 Ghosting in sales is when a prospect cuts off all communication with a sales rep without any explanation or warning. .

-It’s become all too common in B2B sales, leaving sales reps feeling frustrated and demotivated.
-And when that happens, your best course of action is to give up and move on, right?
+It's common in B2B sales and leaves reps frustrated and demotivated.
+Most assume the best move is to give up and move on.

 We talked to B2B sales experts to find out which strategies they use to win back leads who ghosted them and why prospects ghost in the first place.